Bourne | Ash | #! | find | ARG_MAX | Shells | portability | permissions | UUOC | ancient | - | ../Various | HOME

 [1] In fact, no ash variant needs "case x in (x)" because the parser is robust about case constructs in $(...) command substitution.

-However, several other shells are not robust and they have to work around it this way; so this is a script portability issue.
+However, several other shells are not robust and they have to work around this way; so this is a script portability issue.

 It was, sooner or later, fixed in most implementations: BSD/OS 3.0 (06/'96), dash-0.3.5-4 (08/'99) (and thus Busybox and Slackware 8.1 ff.), FreeBSD 4.8/5.1 (10/'02), NetBSD 4.0 (06/'06).